1971Merlin/TMON/README.md

 2000 >
 ```

+## Using TMON

-The above is the default display you should see from TMON (Obviously if run on an SC-1 the messages change accordingly).
-TMON is now awaiting your input and you can type commands from the Availabe Commands list, below.
+The above text is the default display you should see from TMON upon startup.
+(Obviously if run on an SC-1 the messages change accordingly).
+TMON is now awaiting your input and you can type commands from the Available Commands list, given below.

 The command 'prompt' is the final line: